Tennessee Nursing Colleges, Degrees & Licenses

 Lipscomb University offers students a learning environment featuring a Christ-centered, professional faculty dedicated to training nursing professionals in the art of healing and nurturing both body and soul.

 Lipscomb University offers students three pathways to obtain a bachelor of science in nursing.
-Students may enter as a freshman via the direct admit pathway.
+Students may enter as freshmen through the direct admit pathway.
 Undeclared Lipscomb undergraduate and transfer students may enter after completing prerequisites via the transfer pathway.
-The third path, namely the RN-BSN pathway, is open to registered nurses who hold an associate’s degree in nursing.
-Please note that the RN-BSN program is inactive during the 2023-2024 academic year.
+The third path, the RN-BSN pathway, is open to registered nurses with an associate’s degree in nursing.

 The pre-licensure bachelor of science degree in nursing is designed for students with minimal or no prior experience in nursing.
 It is the common pathway for recently graduated high school students.
 This 128-credit program features education in a number of topics including critical care, obstetrics, pediatrics, mental health, and community-based learning.
 The curriculum also features a nursing capstone course in the student’s final semester.
 This course prepares the senior nursing student to enter professional practice.
 It also enhances students’ knowledge and confidence so they can successfully sit for the (NCLEX-RN).